Upande/vipimo_forwarder/README.md

 - [ ] Add more data formats (of received payload)
 - [ ] Allow different decoding credentials(Netkey & AppKey) for different devices
 - [ ] Analyzing logs
-- [ ] Restarting if no internet, depending on device type
-- [ ] Saving device logs if no internet
 - [ ] Signal strength and battery together
 - [ ] Count the number of nodes(All nodes vs nodes within a given time period)
   - [x] All nodes